Skip to contentSkip to footer

 Key takeaways

-"There's lots of studies showing that getting a sunburn increases your risk of melanoma and other types of skin cancer," says Professor Anne Cust, Chair of Cancer Council's National Skin Cancer Committee.
+“There are lots of studies showing that getting a sunburn increases your risk of melanoma and other types of skin cancer,” says Professor Anne Cust, Chair of Cancer Council’s National Skin Cancer Committee.

-"And the more times you get burned, the higher your risk of skin cancer."
+“And the more times you get burned, the higher your risk of skin cancer.”
+Despite this, only 2 in 5 Australians use sunscreen on high UV days (UV index of 3 or above).3

 “Australia does have the highest rate of skin cancer in the world,” Professor Cust warns.
 “We've got a predominantly fair-skinned population, and the UV levels that we experience here are much higher than elsewhere in the world.”